-As shown in the previous subsection, it is essential for a visual RL agent to actively reduce its dormant ratio, thereby enabling it to explore the environment through purposeful actions.
+As shown in the previous subsection, given a fixed network capacity, it is essential for a visual RL agent to actively reduce its dormant ratio, thereby enabling it to explore the environment through purposeful actions.
 Driven by this insight, we introduce the three mechanisms of our proposed DrM algorithm in detail.